pixielabs/handbook/03-project-delivery/06-reviews.md

   reduce the number of branches.
 - Use GitHub ‘assignees’ to indicate who should review your PR.
 Don’t use ‘reviewers’ because it doesn’t show up in the PR interface.
+- Before reviewing, consider self-reviewing using the suggestions below.
+You might catch some things before your reviewer does, which will reduce the time to merge and the number of PR cycles, both metrics we strive to keep low to help us move at pace.

 ## As a 'reviewer'
 - Be comfortale in passing the PR on to someone else for a second opinion,